-9.1 It is a legal requirement as part of induction that every new employee, volunteer and placement student MUST complete the 'new starter child protection training'.
+- 9.1 It is a legal requirement as part of induction that every new employee, volunteer and placement student MUST complete the 'new starter child protection training'.
 When possible, this is done a short time before employment commences.
-When this is not possible, the training must be completed by the end of the first two weeks of employment.
+When this is not possible, the training must be completed by the end of the first two weeks of employment. - 9.2 All newly appointed staff are expected to view the online 90-minute Child Protection Training video before starting, which is followed up by face-to-face training as detailed above. - 9.3 There is a separate Child Protection and Safeguarding Policy; Whistleblowing Policy and Staff Code of Conduct, which refers to Child Protection, that ALL employees are issued at time of employment which they must sign to declare they have read and understood.
+HR will arrange the training with the relevant

-- 9.2 All newly appointed staff are expected to view the online 90-minute Child Protection Training video before starting, which is followed up by face-to-face training as detailed above. - 9.3 There is a separate Kingsley School Child Protection and Safeguarding Policy; Whistleblowing Policy and Staff Code of Conduct, which refers to Child Protection, that ALL employees are issued at time of employment which they must sign to declare they have read and understood.
-The Headteacher's PA will arrange the training with the relevant Designated Safeguarding Lead and keep records of attendance.
+Designated Safeguarding Lead/HR Professional and keep records of attendance for the Single Central Record.